garvitmagoo/workflow_management_system/README.md

 To run it you can just follow the following steps -

-1. Clone the repo with : - git clone https://github.com/garvitmagoo/tiger_analytics_casestudy.git
+1. Clone the repo with : - git clone https://github.com/garvitmagoo/workflow_management_system.git
-2. Change  to project directory with -  cd tiger_analytics_casestudy
+2. Change  to project directory with -  cd workflow_management_system
 3. Install Node modules npm i
 4. Run the project with npm start